 Responsible Person Action Initiate counseling process and document concerns/issues on Student Counseling and Contract form (Appendix E).
 Nurse Science Faculty 2.
 Discuss situation with student.
-Team Leader 3.
-Develop a plan and intervention strategies based on the assessment and identification of specific problem(s) 4.
-Establish a schedule of appointments for follow up 1.
-Comply with/complete required actions/activities Student prescribed in the plan 2.
-Meet with faculty at prescribed intervals 1.
-Meet with student to determine progress Nurse Science Faculty Team Leader 2.
-If conditions met, next steps are discussed with student.
-3. If conditions not met, consequences should be discussed with student.
-Chindont 1.
-Students are responsible for keeping track of their Student scores and progress within each course
+Team Leader Develop a plan and intervention strategies based on the assessment and identification of specific problem(s) 4.
+Establish a schedule of appointments for follow up Student Comply with/complete required actions/activities prescribed in the plan Most with feasible at prescribed intervals Nurse Science Faculty Team Leader Meet with faculty at prescribed intervals Meet with student to determine progress If conditions met, next steps are discussed with student.
+If conditions not met, consequences should be discussed with student.
+Student Students are responsible for keeping track of their scores and progress within each course